ebabel-eu/react-login/README.md

 - Also look at this article about [React forms](https://medium.com/@rossbulat/an-introduction-to-using-form-elements-in-react-3778042ff334)
 - Add an animated gif (or better) to show how ReactLogin works.
 - If there is no react-login.js build at all, the copy to demo will fail, but work on a second run (low priority fix).
+- Make the usage of the API default [http verbs more RESTfull](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).

 ## `npm run build`
 Builds the component, so it can be used in other applications as a front-end node module for browsers.